By Aaron Gadiel, Partner, and Anthony Whealy, Partner

 The regulation change means that consent authorities will no longer need to refund any of the fee (which, for larger developments, can be tens of thousands of dollars).
 This may create a perverse incentive for some consent authorities to make full use of their (expanded) powers to reject development applications within the first 14 days.

-Submissions can be made to the Department on the proposed regulation changed until 15 March 2017.
-The details are here.
+Submissions to the Department on the proposed regulation changes closed 15 March 2017.

 Get the latest news insights and articles straight to your inbox, simply enter your details.